overextended/overextended.github.io/docs/ox_lib/Interface/Client/input.md

 	-- placeholder: string (optional - used ONLY with "input" or "number" type) -- default: string or number (optional)
-	-- checked: boolean (optional - used ONLY with "checkbox" type)
+	-- checked: boolean (optional - used ONLY with "checkbox" type) -- min: number (optional - used ONLY with "slider" type) -- max: number (optional - used ONLY with "slider" type) -- step: number (optional - used ONLY with "slider" type)

 lib.inputDialog(heading, rows)
 ```